EnvoyAI/examples/test-hello/README.md

 To suggest how consumers of your algorithm should display, you use the __LABEL__ `com.envoyai.display`

-`com.envoyai.display` must contain two ordered lists of _display-elements_, `source-display-group` generally representing the inputs, and `result-display-group` generally representing the outputs, as well as a `result-summary` which provides the consumer with a
+`com.envoyai.display` must contain two ordered lists of _display-elements_, `source-display-group` generally representing the inputs, and `results-display-group` generally representing the outputs, as well as a `result-summary` which provides the consumer with a

 Each _display-element_ must have a title, id, and content.
 Title simply suggests how the viewer should label the value,